AleksanderOwsianik/Training-App/README.md

 ## Dependencies

 The application uses React for the frontend.
-It also includes Firebase SDK for potential integration with a backend (note: Firebase configuration is currently commented out).
+It also includes supabase SDK for potential integration with a backend .

 ## Usage